Dunscown History, Family Crest & Coats of Arms

 Early Origins of the Dunscown family

-The surname Dunscown was first found in Buckinghamshire where early records show Richard de Ingen held a barony in this shire since the Domesday Book
+The surname Dunscown was first found in Buckinghamshire where early records show Richard de Ingen held a barony in this shire since the Domesday Book.

 Early History of the Dunscown family

 This web page shows only a small excerpt of our Dunscown research.
 Another 113 words (8 lines of text) covering the years 1718, 1711, 1622, 1687, 1672, 1676, 1648, 1711, 1690, 1769, 1708, 1698, 1702, 1702, 1707, 1695, 1763, 1747, 1763, 1826, 1685, 1797, 1800 and 1807 are included under the topic Early Dunscown History in all our PDF Extended History products and printed products wherever possible.

 Dunscown Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Dunscown has been spelled many different ways, including Duncombe, Duncome, Duncomb, Duncome, Dunscomb, Dunscombe, Duncumb and many more.

 Early Notables of the Dunscown family (pre 1700)

-Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; William Duncombe (1690-1769), British author and...
-Another 82 words (6 lines of text) are included under the topic Early Dunscown Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author and playwright.

+Another 99 words (7 lines of text) are included under the topic Early Dunscown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dunscown family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Dunscowns to arrive in North America: Joe Duncomb who arrived in Virginia in 1635; John Duncombe settled in Virginia in 1637; Richard Duncombe settled in Virginia in 1660; Thomas Duncombe settled in Virginia in 1653..